cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

           id: ex3-relationship-blueprint
 {{< /highlight >}}

 2. Uploading and installing a blueprint on demand.
 If the blueprint isn't already loaded in the manager, it can be uploaded on demand using the `blueprint_archive` and `main_file_name` parameter.
-These parameters point to the ZIP archive containing the blueprin and the main blueprint file name, respectively.
+These parameters point to the ZIP archive containing the blueprint and the main blueprint file name, respectively.

 {{< highlight  yaml >}}
       resource_config: